Olink-Proteomics/frontend-interview-app/README.md

 There is an additional readme file in 'protein-explorer' from the creation of the React application that has some useful information.

+_NOTE_: run 'npm install' to set up the dependencies

 # Tasks

 Do as much as you have time of the following tasks.
 Don't get stuck at any details.
 If you don't get some detail right, just move on.